sven-hash/docs/src/clients/socks5-client.md

 The `--id` in the example above is a local identifier so that you can name your clients; it is **never** transmitted over the network.

 The `--provider` field needs to be filled with the Nym address of a Network Requester that can make network requests on your behalf.
-If you can't find one from the community, you'll have to [run your own](../nodes/network-requester-setup.md).
-A nicer way of discovering public Service Providers is incoming, but at the moment just ask around in community channels and someone will give you an address to use.
+If you don't want to [run your own](../nodes/network-requester-setup.md) you can select one from [this list](https://harbourmaster.nymtech.net/).
+Since the nodes on this list are the infrastructure for [Nymconnect](https://nymtech.net/developers/quickstart/nymconnect-gui.html) they will support all apps on the [default whitelist](../nodes/network-requester-setup.md#network-requester-whitelist): Keybase, Telegram, Electrum, Blockstream Green, and Helios.

+> We are currently working on an easier way for node operators to broadcast their Network Requesters and for users to discover them.
+Stay tuned.

 <!-- ~~~admonish caution
 Please note that the `nym-socks5-client` currently **does not** have [multiSURBs](/docs/next/architecture/traffic-flow#private-replies-using-surbs) enabled by default to allow for a non-breaking network update, allowing network requesters to update to `v1.1.4`.
 This should be enabled in the next release once requesters have had time to update without interrupting network services.